House Music (A): And the Rest of You (2012)

 a) Any sound an audience inputs to the microphone will be played back from the speakers 5-10 minutes later, only if the audience proceeds and activates the sensor on the second floor.

-b) Since the output of the speaker will re-enter the microphone, layers of feedback will be continuously accumulated, making the sound coming out of the speakers louder and noisier, as long as audience keep coming in (once the flow of audience stops for more than the length of preset delay, the feedback is reset).
+b) Since the output of the speaker will re-enter the microphone, layers of feedback will be continuously accumulated, making the sound coming out of the speakers louder and noisier, as long as people keep coming in (once the flow of visitors stops for more than the length of preset delay, the feedback is reset).
+At the premiere, which was part of a two-day art festival in Osaka, the number of visitors increased towards the end of the second day as more and more people rushed in to see the piece before the festival closed.
+This caused a continuous layering of feedback, making the sound louder and louder, until distressed neighbors called the police who came and forced the installation to shut down just 5 minutes before its scheduled closing time.

 Osaka, 14-18 November, 2012